+Reason: Required to be imposed pursuant to Section 92 (2) of the Town are - Reason: Required to be imposed pursuant to Section 92 (2) of the Town and Country Planning Act 1990. - 18.
+The first reserved matters application shall follow the scaled parameters for all the 14 new dwellings within the development site as set out on drawing references: 849/Type1/Rev A, 849/Type3/Rev A, 849/Type4/Rev A, 849/Type5/Rev A & 849/Type6/Rev A (All received 01.10.2019).
+The development shall be carried out in accordance with the approved details.
 Reason: To ensure a proper standard of development and appearance in the interests of conserving the amenities and architectural character of the area.
-Local Development Plan 2 - Policies 1 (National Park Purposes and Duty), Policy 8 (Special Qualities), 14 (Conservation of the Pembrokeshire Coast National Park), 29 (Sustainable Design) and 30 (Amenity).
-20. Detailed plans shall be submitted showing levels, gradients and construction for the estate road, and to include details of the collection and disposal of surface water from the access road, and these plans must be approved before any construction work commences on site.
+Local Development Plan 2 Policies 1 (National Park Purposes and Duty), Policy 8 (Special Qualities), 14 (Conservation of the Pembrokeshire Coast National Park), 29 (Sustainable Design) and 30 (Amenity). - 19.
+Detailed plans shall be submitted showing levels, gradients and construction for the estate road, and to include details of the collection and disposal of surface water from the access road, and these plans must be approved before any construction work commences on site.
 Reason: To ensure a satisfactory standard of estate road design.
-Policy: Local Development Plan 2 - Policy 60 (Impacts on Traffic). - 21.
-Notwithstanding the provisions of Article 3 of The Town and Country Planning (General Permitted Development) Order 1995, (relating to extensions to, and changes to the external appearance of, the dwelling and to development or the siting of a caravan within the curtilage of the dwellinghouse), no development of Parts I, 2 and 5 of Schedule 2 to that Order (or any Order revoking or re-enacting that Order) shall be carried out without specific planning permission being obtained.
-Reason: To preserve the character of the area.
-Policy: Local Development Plan 2 Policies 1 (National Park Purposes and Duty), 8 (Special Qualities), 14 (Conservation of the Pembrokeshire Coast National Park) and 30 (Amenity). - 22.
-Notwithstanding the provisions of Article 3 of The Town and Country Planning (General Permitted Development) Order 1995, (or any Order revoking or re-enacting that Order) any electricity or telephone supplies to the site shall be by underground cables.
-Reason: To preserve the character of the area.
-Policy: Local Development Plan 2 - Policies 1 (National Park Purposes and Duty) and 14 (Conservation of the Pembrokeshire Coast National Park).
+Policy: Local Development Plan 2 Policy 60 (Impacts on Traffic). - 20.
+Notwithstanding the provisions of Article 3 of The Town and Country Planning (General Permitted Development) Order 1995, (relating to extensions to, and changes to the external appearance of, the dwelling and to development or the siting of a caravan within the curtilage of the dwellinghouse), no development of Parts I, 2 and 5 of Schedule 2 to that Order (or any Order revoking or re-enacting that Order) shall be carried out without specific planning permission being obtained. - Reason: To preserve the character of the area.
+Policy: Local Development Plan 2 Policies 1 (National Park Purposes and Duty), 8 (Special Qualities), 14 (Conservation of the Pembrokeshire Coast National Park) and 30 (Amenity). - 21.
+Notwithstanding the provisions of Article 3 of The Town and Country Planning (General Permitted Development) Order 1995, (or any Order revoking or reenacting that Order) any electricity or telephone supplies to the site shall be by underground cables. - Reason: To preserve the character of the area.
+Policy: Local Development Plan 2 Policies 1 (National Park Purposes and Duty) and 14 (Conservation of the Pembrokeshire Coast National Park).